vjurenka/BWMirror/README.md

 ﻿#BWMirror API
 BWMirror API allows you to treat native BWAPI C/C++ objects as if they were Java objects.
-Current supported version is BWAPI4 which is located at https://github.com/bwapi/bwapi.
+Current supported version is BWAPI4 which is located at https://github.com/bwapi/bwapi .

 This project contains the API and documentation for BWMirror.
 If you're interested in coding your own bot for Starcraft Broodwar, you've come to the right place.
+**All you need to do download is the current version .jar file, which is in the dist folder.**

+Example bots and other samples will be added later.

 ##Important differences between BWMirror v1 and BWMirror v2
 - v1 uses BWAPI3, v2 uses BWAPI4